dfithian/th-tutorial/exercises/Exercise04.md

 import Solved.Exercise03
 ```

-It worked!
-Now, let's write some tests so that we can do this once and we never have to think about it ever again, even
+Now, let's write some tests so that we can do this once and we never have to think about it ever again, even when we
-when we refactor.
+refactor.
 We create a new enumeration, generate the instances, and test the instances.
-That way we're testing
+That way we're testing that (1)
-that (1) the template haskell even compiles, because that would be terrible if it didn't, and (2) that the generated
+the template haskell even compiles, because that would be terrible if it didn't, and (2) that the generated code does
-code does what we want whenever we generate the way we expect.
+what we want whenever we generate the way we expect.

 ```haskell
 data Fantastic